MicrosoftDocs/Advertising-docs/BingAds/bingads-12/customer-management-service/clientlinkstatus.md

 ms.author: eur
 description: Defines the possible status values of a ClientLink.
 ---
-> [!IMPORTANT]
-> This Bing Ads API Version 12 preview documentation is subject to change.

 # ClientLinkStatus Value Set - Customer Management
 Defines the possible status values of a [ClientLink](../customer-management-service/clientlink.md).

-For more information about the client link lifecycle, see [Link to Client Accounts](../guides/management-model-agencies.md#clientlink).
+For more information about the client link lifecycle, see [Link to Client Accounts](~/guides/management-model-agencies.md#clientlink).

 ## Syntax
 ```xml